LeonisX/yoda-stories-translation-tool/documents/dta-stup.md

 * After loading, the words "STORIES" appear;
 * After loading, some stars fade out, while others light up;
 * And so on, there are a lot of options.

+Attempting to resize an image or resize a section causes the game to freeze while loading.